Targeted Pooled Latent-Space Steganalysis Applied to Generative Steganography, with a Fix: Statistical steganalysis

+Concerning the decision threshold $\tau$, the estimation of the mean and variance becomes noisy for larger batch sizes because fewer samples are available.
+This noisiness creates false alarms, so we scale the threshold based on the batch size.
+The expression of the threshold $\tau$ is:

-where $P_{FA}$ is the probability of false alarm and $P_{MD}$ is the probability of missed detection.
-The LRT is used with $\tau=1$.
-And to evaluate the robustness of the Stego encoding, we use the Bit Error Rate ($BER$), which is the proportion of correct bits decoded.
+with $N$ the batch size.
+If the estimation is not noisy, it is possible to keep $\tau = 1$ for any batch size.
+Finally, to evaluate the robustness of the Stego encoding, we use the Bit Error Rate ($BER$), defined as the proportion of correct bits decoded.

 For both experiments, we used a 20-fold cross-validation and averaged the $P_E$ across each fold.
-The estimated mean and variance of the norm are computed on 1k Cover and 1k Stego, and the remaining 19k Cover and 19k Stego are used to compute the $P_E$.
-The Fig.~\ref{fig:fix} shows the performance in probability of error of the attack.
-This probability starts around 48\% for a single image and decreases with increasing batch size.
-The figure also shows that the proposed scaled SS encoding is effective.
-The randomness of the scaled SS curve comes from the fact that all norms (Cover and Stego) have an LR close to 1, and thus become highly sensitive to the bias of the estimated mean and variance.
-Table~\ref{tab:steps} gives more $P_E$ values for different numbers of diffusion steps for both the generation and the inversion in the L2L channel.
-The interpretation is that more diffusion steps reduce the distortion of the L2L channel, improving the attack effectiveness.
-Moreover, as shown in the Table~\ref{tab:ber}, the proposed scaled encoding does not alter the $BER$ of the original encoding.
-Fig.~\ref{fig:fix} also opens a first discussion on Eve's knowledge to perform the attack.
-Before, we assumed that $\bm{\alpha}$, the parameters of the L2L channel, were all public and thus known to Eve.
-But this experiment shows that even without knowing the prompt, the norm discrepancy appears, and Eve is able to perform the attack with the same effectiveness.
+The estimated mean and variance of the norm are computed on 1k Cover and 1k Stego images, while the remaining 19k Cover and 19k Stego images are used to compute $P_E$.
+Fig.~\ref{fig:fix} shows the probability of error of the attack, which starts around 48\% for a single image and decreases with increasing batch size, while the proposed scaled SS encoding achieves a near-perfect 50\% $P_E$.
+Table~\ref{tab:steps} reports $P_E$ values for different numbers of diffusion steps for both generation and inversion in the L2L channel, showing that more diffusion steps reduce channel distortion and improve attack effectiveness.
+Moreover, as shown in Table~\ref{tab:ber}, the proposed scaled encoding does not alter the $BER$ of the original encoding.
+Finally, Fig.~\ref{fig:fix} suggests that even without knowledge of the prompt or the L2L parameters $\bm{\alpha}$, Eve can still perform the attack with the same effectiveness.